7 Nontraditional Nursing Careers that Give Back

 - Nurses who want exposure to different health care organizations and systems

-2. Military Nursing Careers
+2. Military nursing

 Support our troops both at home and abroad as a military nurse.
 In addition to the honor of protecting our nation, choosing a nursing career in the armed forces opens the door to a wide variety of educational, travel and career-enhancing benefits.
-In return for service in the military, you can receive financial assistance for completing nursing programs, generous financial bonuses, as well as low-cost housing, specialized training and world-wide travel opportunities.
+In return for service in the military, you can receive financial assistance for completing nursing programs, generous financial bonuses, as well as low-cost housing, specialized training, and worldwide travel opportunities.
 Do your part while advancing your nursing career.

 Getting started as a military nurse: After completing your nursing education, you’ll need to become licensed.
 If you plan to enlist in active duty, you’ll need a bachelor’s degree to become a military nurse and officer.
 Serving in the reserves is also an option.